 - Vulnerability Patching

-Let’s count up from the bottom all the way up to the most important one.
+Let’s count up from the bottom all the way up to the most of our top 10 Solr best practices.

 10. Vulnerability Patching